djourd1/trainR2022/content/en/tidyverse/_index.md

 ---
-linktitle: "Manipulate with data.table"
+linktitle: "Manipulate data with tidyverse"
-summary: Manipulate your data with the data.table package
+summary: Manipulate your data with the tidyverse packages
 icon: book
 icon_pack: fas